 HUB is a British style PUB chain based in Japan.
-To me, there seems to be just as many HUBs as McDonalds!
+To me, there seems to be just as many HUBs as McDonald’s!
 There can even be as many as 3 HUBs in any one district of Tokyo (Shibuya, Ueno etc).

 HUB PUB Features

-All of HUBs interiors have a similar British PUB themed decor, but of course all vary in size, depending on location!
+All of HUBs interiors have a similar British PUB themed decor, but of course, all vary in size, depending on location!
 Most are conveniently placed near the station, so it’s perfect for after work beverages with co-workers or meeting up with friends.

 Now, here is what I find interesting about HUB; as I mentioned there are so many, and despite the large population of Tokyo, the placement of some HUBs in different areas determines the type of crowd or atmosphere of the bar.
 For example, if you visit HUB Ueno Shinobazu Street (1 of 3) you will notice its location is on the main strip of Ueno, near the large park where it’s extremely crowded and busy!
-Generally, that HUB will get a lot of traffic and feature a big “round table” to accommodate to encourage socialising.
+Generally, that HUB will get a lot of traffic and feature a big “roundtable” to accommodate to encourage socialising.
 This particular HUB is what I would call a social type, where it has a great, lively atmosphere, many people coming and going and people mingling with each other whether they know each other or not!
-Hence, why this round table concept is a great tool for meeting new people!
+Hence, why this roundtable concept is a great tool for meeting new people!

 HUB PUB Benefits

-In addition to the food, they hold sporting events usually with Japan being the main defender, this will mostly be soccer related, either in terms of World Cup qualifying matches, EPL, etc. Anniversary parties are also help annually, and at these events you can often take advantage of discounted drinks for the entire night.
+In addition to the food, they hold sporting events usually with Japan being the main defender, this will mostly be soccer related, either in terms of World Cup qualifying matches, EPL, etc. Anniversary parties are also held annually, and at these events, you can often take advantage of discounted drinks for the entire night.
 Finally, you also can organise your own party, with all you can drink and eat packages available!

 It really doesn’t stop there!
 One great idea (that keeps me coming back) is the point card system!
 After paying a tiny 500 yen, you can take advantage of the HUB point card.
 The card grants you 5% off all purchases and you can also accumulate points with every order, this even applies during Happy Hour!
 Once you reach a certain point milestone (for example 3,000, 7,000, 10,000 etc), you can choose to spend those points on HUB vouchers!
 What blows my mind even more is HUB’s GOLD Card.
 Only given out to those truly loyal customers, and as rare as hens teeth!
 While the discount only increases to 7%, it’s about the status of having one that is the envy of everyone!
 When you flash this baby at the counter, everyone around you will stare at that bright gold reflection like a bunch of fascinated meerkats!